Brian Taber

 Taber played 129 first-class matches with a career batting average of 18.01, a highest test score of 48, and a highest first-class score of 109.
 He retired from first-class cricket in 1974.

+Taber remained involved in cricket, as both a coach and administrator for the New South Wales and national Under-19 teams.
+The best player award at the national Under-19 championships is named after Taber.
+He was inducted into the NSW Cricket Hall of Fame.